Skip to main content

 Wait a few moments after the call ends for processing.
 If it still doesn’t appear, try another test call.

-This is normal - phone networks process audio differently than web calls.
+This is normal — the phone network processes audio differently than web calls.
 Test multiple times to ensure consistency.

 Once your phone tests are successful, you’re ready to launch your agent to customers!